craftcms/contact-form/README.md

 ### The `beforeSend` event

-Plugins can be notified right before a message is sent out to the recipients using the `beforeSend` event.
+Modules and plugins can be notified right before a message is sent out to the recipients using the `beforeSend` event.
 This is also an opportunity to flag the message as spam, preventing it from getting sent:

 ```php
 use craft\contactform\events\SendEvent;